Cave of Elijah

 Two grottoes on Mount Carmel, in Haifa, have been historically referred to as "the Cave of Elijah".
-A "Cave of Elijah" is located on Haifa's Allenby Road, on Mount Carmel, approximately 40 m above sea level.
-For centuries, it has been a pilgrimage destination for Jewish, Christians, Muslims and the Druze.
+The main shrine known as the "Cave of Elijah" is located on Haifa's Allenby Road, on Mount Carmel, approximately 40 m above sea level.
+For centuries, it has been a destination for Jewish, Christian, Muslim and Druze pilgrims.
 The Cave of Elijah in Allenby Road is divided into twos sections for praying, one for men and one for women; the cave is behind a velvet curtain.
 The Cave is also known as el-Khader in Arabic.
 The Druze regard it as holy, and many among them identify Elijah as "el-Khidr", the green prophet who symbolizes water and life.

-The cave has been considered by some to be a place for miracle.
+The cave has been considered by some as miracle-working.
 Sick people are said to be brought to the Cave in hope that they will be cured.

 A second grotto, also associated with Elijah, is located nearby, under the altar of the main church of the Stella Maris Monastery, also on Mount Carmel.